Project-MONAI/MONAIStream/docs/source/index.rst

 MONAI Stream SDK natively supports:

   - a number of input component types including real-time streams (RTSP), streaming URL, local video files,
-    AJA Capture cards with direct memory access to GPU, and a Fake Source for testing purposes
+    AJA Capture cards with direct memory access to GPU, and a Fake Source for testing purposes,
   - outputs components to allow the developer to view the result of their pipelines or just to test via Fake Sink,
   - a number of filter types, including format conversion, video frame resizing and/or scaling, and most importantly a MONAI transform components that allows developers to plug-in MONAI transformations into the MONAI Stream pipeline.